manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

 You can specify the attributes which you want to include in the query result as a string (``"_source": "attr*"``) or as an array of strings (``"_source": [ "attr1", "attri*" ]"``).
 Each entry can be an attribute name or a wildcard (``*``, ``%`` and ``?`` symbols are supported).

-You can also explicitly specify which attributes you want to include and which to exlude from the result set using the ``includes`` and
+You can also explicitly specify which attributes you want to include and which to exclude from the result set using the ``includes`` and
 ``excludes`` properties:

 ::